mitchweaver/Discline/README.md

 ### Known Bugs
 --------------------------

-> Sometimes I my screen doesn't update upon receiving a message
+> Sometimes my screen doesn't update upon receiving a message

 This is due to the input loop waiting on user input and therefore not freeing up CPU time for the other background loops via asyncio.